 Flávia Nahari Furtado Gomes

-In accordance with BFA's articles of association and internal rulebook, the BOARD OF DIRECTORS (‘BOD’) is made up of an odd number of members (a minimum of 7 and a maximum of 15, as approved by resolution of the Shareholders' General Meeting), who are entrusted with electing its chairman and, at their discretion, one or more deputy chairmen.
+In accordance with BFA's Articles of Association and Regulations, the BOARD OF DIRECTORS (BOD) comprises an odd number of members (a minimum of 7 and a maximum of 15), subject to the resolution of the Shareholders’ General Meeting, who elect the Chairman of the Board of Directors and, if deemed appropriate, one or more deputy chairmen.

-The BOARD OF DIRECTORS (‘BOD’) has the following composition:
+The BOARD OF DIRECTORS has the following composition:

 Chairwoman